 To be successful, organizations need to ensure that their projects and project outcomes support their strategic goals.
-Poor strategic planning leads to failed projects and people working on projects that add no value to the organization’s bottom line.
+Poor strategic planning leads to failed projects, and people working on projects that add no value to the organization’s bottom line.

-Lately I have been interested in learning more about Strategic Planning and the role it plays in the success or failure of projects.
 I found the text below in the book, Advanced Project Portfolio Management and the PMO– by Gerald I. Kendall, PMP and Steven C. Rollins, PMP.
 The book is an excellent resource for the seasoned project manager looking to move his or her Project Management Office to the next level.

 Symptoms of Defective Strategic Planning (pg.
 73)